Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/nodes/types/distort/scale.rst

 Color
    Standard image input.
 Scale
-   The amount to scale the coordinates in each of the 3 axes.
+   The amount to scale the coordinates in each of the three axes.

 Properties